dimanikulin/dimanikulin/incubator/HowToPublish.md

 - if there is "References"? it might be no
 - if there is no formatting symbols?
 - if there is no empty chapters?
-- Are "Definitions, Acronyms, Abbreviations" sorted?
+- Are "Definitions, Acronyms, Abbreviations" sorted? it might be no
+- if there is no PII ?
+- if there is no TBD and TODO?
+- Is it asking for an opinion?
 - Has it been proof read?
 - Are there any pictures?
-- Is it asking for an opinion?
 - Is there bold text used for key word?
 - is there italic used for conversation?
-- if there is no PII ?
-- if there is no TBD and TODO?
 - Are all references actual?

 ## "References" chapter